tel: +48 22 499 98 98

 • Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-• Wide application in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus or other highly developed apparatuses.
+• Key role in modern technologies – are used in hard drives, electric motors, medical equipment or other modern machines.

 Disadvantages of neodymium magnets: